 The seven living generations that make up the U.S. population all have unique and varying perspectives on topics surrounding life, culture and more.
 These differing views may create barriers, leading to a lack of understanding and possibly stifling connections.
 As the world continues to rapidly change, bridging the gap between different generations is becoming more important than ever to foster understanding and create enriching multigenerational relationships.
 For that reason, The Carnegie at Washingtonian Center, an upcoming Kisco Signature senior living community in Gaithersburg, is partnering with local nonprofit Link Generations.
 The organization seeks to facilitate programs that connect youth and seniors through mutually beneficial, dynamic activities while educating middle and high school students about aging.

-Set to open its doors in Spring 2024, The Carnegie will immerse residents in the surrounding Gaithersburg community with programs that promote meaningful relationships.
+Set to open its doors in summer 2024, The Carnegie will immerse residents in the surrounding Gaithersburg community with programs that promote meaningful relationships.
 Through its partnership with Link Generations, The Carnegie will connect its residents with students from Montgomery County schools for engaging activities like book clubs and small group conversations.
 Link Generations was founded in 2016 by Montgomery County native Dr. Lori N. Marks, PhD, based on her 25 years of experience in education and gerontology.

 Dr. Marks spent much of her adolescence living under the same roof as her grandmother and was often in the presence of older adults.
 Thanks in part to her own background, Dr. Marks believes in the immense value of intergenerational relationships early in life and established Link Generations as an avenue for more people to experience the benefits of them.